Time to Share: Release and charts

-By September 11 in 2004, the first single "Breaking Through" had been released to R&B radio, and Epic had placed it on BET and MTV2.
-The album was released by SMI Records Inc on September 21, 2004 under his alias "Toshi."
+By September 11, 2004, the first single "Breaking Through" had been released to R&B radio, and Epic had placed it on BET and MTV2.
+The album was released by SMI Records Inc on September 21, 2004, under his alias "Toshi."
 Epic/Sony Urban Music also released the album on September 21, 2004.

 The album charted at number 25 on the Oricon Albums chart.
 The album featured the singles "Breaking Through" and "Shadows of Your Love."
 In the same year, Kubota appeared on the American television show Soul Train to promote the album, becoming the first Japanese singer to appear on the show.
 After the release of the album, Kubota toured with Angie Stone in 2005.

 Reception

 Billboard called it "blissfully groove-drenched."
 Allmusic reviewed the album, and wrote that it "is another fine album [like Toshi's last], but... the material is too mature and laid-back to appeal to more than attentive contemporary R&B fans in their late twenties and thirties.
 And that's not a knock on the artist."